User Session Recording Technology for Security and Compliance Training Course

 Network Security and Secure Communication

-21 HoursImplementing a secure networked application can be challenging, even for developers who have previously utilized various cryptographic building blocks (such as encryption and digital signatures).
-To help participants grasp the role and application of these cryptographic primitives, the course first establishes a solid foundation on the core requirements of secure communication—secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also highlights typical threats to these requirements alongside real-world solutions.
+21 HoursImplementing a secure networked application can be challenging, even for developers who may have previously used various cryptographic building blocks (such as encryption and digital signatures).
+To help participants understand the role and usage of these cryptographic primitives, a solid foundation is provided on the main requirements of secure communication – secure acknowledgement, integrity, confidentiality, remote identification and anonymity – while also presenting the typical problems that may damage these requirements along with real-world solutions.

-Since cryptography is a critical aspect of network security, the course discusses the most important algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than focusing on deep mathematical backgrounds, these elements are presented from a developer's perspective, illustrating typical use-case examples and practical considerations related to cryptography, such as public key infrastructures.
-Security protocols used in various areas of secure communication are introduced, with an in-depth discussion on widely-used protocol families like IPSEC and SSL/TLS.
+As cryptography is a critical aspect of network security, the most important cryptographic algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement are discussed.
+Instead of presenting an in-depth mathematical background, these elements are discussed from a developer's perspective, showing typical use-case examples and practical considerations related to the use of crypto, such as public key infrastructures.
+Security protocols in many areas of secure communication are introduced, with an in-depth discussion on the most widely-used protocol families such as IPSEC and SSL/TLS.

-Common cryptographic vulnerabilities are examined, both concerning specific crypto algorithms and protocols, such as BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and others, as well as RSA timing attacks.
-For each issue, practical considerations and potential consequences are described, without delving into complex mathematical details.
+Typical crypto vulnerabilities are discussed both related to certain crypto algorithms and cryptographic protocols, such as BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE and similar, as well as the RSA timing attack.
+In each case, the practical considerations and potential consequences are described for each problem, again, without going into deep mathematical details.

-Finally, given that XML technology is central to data exchange for networked applications, the security aspects of XML are covered.
-This includes the usage of XML within web services and SOAP messages, along with protection measures such as XML signature and XML encryption.
-The course also addresses weaknesses in these protection measures and XML-specific security issues like XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, as XML technology is central for data exchange by networked applications, the security aspects of XML are described.
+This includes the usage of XML within web services and SOAP messages alongside protection measures such as XML signature and XML encryption – as well as weaknesses in those protection measures and XML-specific security issues such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will